sycamore-rs/sycamore/docs/versioned_docs/v0.8/basics/components.md

 }
 ```

-### Nested components
+### Component children

-You can also build components that can have sub components.
-We need to create a Props to support this.
+Components can also be wrappers around other child views by adding the `children` field to our properties struct.

 ```rust
 #[derive(Prop)]